Valeron-T/library-management-system/README.md

 ## How to Run this Project ?
 ### Mandatory Steps
-1. Ensure you have a MYSQL instance running.
+1. Ensure you have a MYSQL instance (Local/Remote) running.
-2. Use the provided db-setup script to set up the db, tables and a few sample members.
+2. Use the provided `db-setup.sql` script to set up the db, tables and a few sample members.
 3. Configure environment variables for the API/server:
    - Create a `.env` file in the server folder.
    - Refer to `.env.local.bak` and fill in required values for:
      - DATABASE_URI - the connection string for MYSQL.
 Replace "mysql://..." with "mysql+pymysql://..."
 4. Configure environment variables for the client:
    - Create a `.env` file in the client folder.
    - Set `VITE_BASEAPI_URL` equal to the URL of the API.
 5. Proceed to any of the deployment options below.

 - ### Locally using Docker Compose
     Prerequisites: